Are you concerned about your child’s lying about their addiction?

 Take time to understand the motives behind your child’s behavior, whether it is their substance use or lying.

 My book answers many of the questions readers of this post may have – including how to help their child find recovery compassionately.
 Click on the book for more information.
 I hope the book is helpful.

 As I mentioned earlier, confrontation is not helpful.
 You don’t need to verbally back your child into a corner to get them to admit the truth.
 Instead, notice and acknowledge when you know your child is being honest.

 Also, it will be easier for them to be more truthful with you if they know you will have a compassionate approach rather than a punitive one.

-Fear can often be what holds your child back from stopping their substance use.
+Fear can often hold your child back from stopping their substance use.
 It also is what holds them back from telling the truth.
-While I know firsthand that your child’s lying can be exhausting, it is better to focus as much as you can on the positive aspects of their behavior.
+While I know firsthand that your child’s lying can be exhausting, it is better to focus on the positive aspects of their behavior as much as possible.

 What have they done well in the last few days?
-When have they been willing to open up to you in a truthful way?
+When have they been willing to open up to you truthfully?
 Focus on that.

-According to Megan Wagner, who is a licensed mental health and addiction counselor, “Individuals with substance use disorders and mental illness do whatever they need to do to survive despite the long-term negative effects.
+According to Megan Wagner, a licensed mental health and addiction counselor, “Individuals with substance use disorders and mental illness do whatever they need to do to survive despite the long-term negative effects.
 I urge loved ones to consider compassion over judgment when being lied to.
 While I’m not suggesting we condone dishonesty, I do think that the more we can look past the behavior to see what’s truly going on for our loved ones, the more likely it is that we will be able to support them more effectively with loving-kindness and compassion.
-And through compassion, they can begin to let their resentments fade away, which is, in and of itself, a more peaceful place from which to exist in the world.”
+And through compassion, they can begin to let their resentments fade away, which is a more peaceful place from which to exist in the world.”

 We can all agree that dishonesty is challenging for a parent.
-Focus more on building a better life than getting them to admit they are lying.
+Focus more on building a better life than getting them to admit to lying.